sixxkai/pystart/README.md

 Cross-platform way to run Python in virtual environment, written in POSIX Shell with Batch Script declarations.
 Pystart combines env, venv and sudo, see the script header for details.

+## Another virtual environment manager?

+On a working computer, the programmer configures the system for development needs.
+There is a wide range of different IDEs and tools available.

+The distribution process involves packaging or containerizing the project into a special form that contains all the dependencies and settings.
+This relieves the user from additional configuration steps.

+Pystart provides basic setup of the required environment and is intended for testing and minimalistic development of Python projects.
+It is a simple solution when the source code author has not packaged the program.

-It was created as a loader for PopGui based applications.
+The utility does not contain thousands of lines, it is easy to edit to suit your needs.
+Pystart was created as a loader for PopGui based applications.

 ## Tested platforms